evkx/evkx.github.io/content/models/chevrolet/blazer_ev/blazer_ev_rs_rwd/_index.md

 ## Cargo Capacity and Towing Ability

 The trunk offers a cargo capacity of 722 liters (25.5 CU FT).
 With the rear seat folded down, this expands to 1674 liters (59.1 CU FT).
+On the roof, you can load up to 100 kg (220.5 lbs).
+Roof rails are standard for easy mounting of a roof box or rack.

 The vehicle’s maximum weight is 3000 kg (6614 lbs), with a base weight of 2342 kg (5163 lbs).
 This allows for a maximum load of 658 kg (1451 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.

 A towbar can be added to the vehicle.
-The maximum permissible weight for a braked trailer is 1588 kg (3501 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).
+The maximum permissible weight for a braked trailer is 680 kg (1499 lbs), while for an unbraked trailer, it is 680 kg (1499 lbs).

 {{< sitefiguresized thumb="models/chevrolet/blazer_ev/blazer_ev_rs_rwd/trunk_1_st.jpg" title="Chevrolet Blazer EV RS RWD" width="3000" height="2001"  >}}